hemantksingh/messup-learn/Security/Data Security.md

 * The right to object
 * Rights to in relation to automated decision making and profiling

+## Schrems II

+Compliance with international data transfer requirements.

+On July 16, 2020, the Court of Justice of the European Union (CJEU) published its judgment in the Data Protection Commissioner v.
+Facebook Ireland Limited, Maximillian Schrems (C-311/18) (the Schrems II case).
+In its judgment, the CJEU declared the EU-US Privacy Shield – one of the primary data transfer mechanisms for the safe and free flow of data between EU and US organizations - invalid.
+The judgment did uphold the use of Standard Contractual Clauses (SCCs), however, it cast some doubt over this method of transferring personal data outside of the EU.

 ## Payment Card Industry Data Security Standard (PCI DSS)

-Regualtionput inplace by payment processors, e.g. Visa, Mastercard, Worldpay, PayPal, Stripe
+Regulation put in place by payment processors, e.g. Visa, Mastercard, Worldpay, PayPal, Stripe

 * Payment Card Industry - Data Security Standard
 * Strict industry regulations for handling card numbers
 * Includes segregated networks, vulnerability management, access control, monitoring and testing and policy

 ## Techniques

 Data security involves [three key properties](https://auth0.com/blog/how-secure-are-encryption-hashing-encoding-and-obfuscation/): confidentiality, integrity and authenticity.

 | Security Goal         | Hash | MAC       | Digital Signature|
 |:----------------------|:-----|:----------|:-----------------|